Know before you go

 There are opportunities for canoeing or kayaking in this park.

-The lakes in the park are not stocked by the provincial hatcheries but they still support healthy populations of rainbow and cutthroat trout.
-This can be attributed to the abundance of spawning habitat in streams and along the lakeshores.
-In the fall, spawning trout can often been seen from small footbridges as the trail crosses the outlets of Ladyslipper Lake, Pyramid Lake, and Lake of the Woods.
+In the fall, spawning trout can often be seen.
+Most commonly, these are seen from small footbridges as the trail crosses the outlets of Ladyslipper Lake, Pyramid Lake, and Lake of the Woods.

-Ladyslipper is reputed to have the best fishing in the park.
+Ladyslipper Lake is widely considered to have the best fishing in the park.
 Though the fish are generally small (six to ten inches), they are plentiful.
 No special restrictions apply.

 Anyone fishing in British Columbia must have an appropriate licence.
 To learn more, see the fishing and hunting guide.

-- There is no camping at the lakes, only at Twin Buttes.
-Maximum group size is four people and six horses and the maximum stay is three nights.
-Users must bring pelletized feed and hobble and move their horses regularly to prevent overgrazing and trampling.
+Camping is available at Twin Buttes for groups of up to four people and six horses.
+You can stay for up to three nights.
+Please bring pelletized feed and move your horses regularly to prevent overgrazing and trampling.

 Grimface, the Matriarch, and Macabre Tower offer mountaineering opportunities for experienced climbers.

-Cathedral Park is open to the discharge of firearms from August 25 to April 15.
-The Core Area of the park is closed to the discharge of firearms.
-Hunters are permitted to carry unloaded firearms or bows only when in transit to an open area outside the Core Area during lawful hunting season.
-Please check the hunting guidelines for more information.
+Hunting is not allowed in the core area of Cathedral Park.
+Outside the core area, the use of firearms for hunting is allowed from August 25 to April 15.
+Hunters are allowed to carry unloaded firearms or bows only when in transit to an open area outside the core area during hunting season.

 Anyone hunting in British Columbia must comply with BC hunting regulations.
 To learn more, see the fishing and hunting guide.